Chart Color Schemes

 Population growth drivers in Burwood are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Burwood (Vic.) is around 17,988, reflecting an increase of 2,841 people since the 2021 Census.
-This represents a growth rate of 18.8%, exceeding both national average growth (9.9%) and state growth rates.
-The population estimate was inferred from AreaSearch's validation of new addresses following examination of ABS' ERP data release in June 2024, with the resident population estimated at 17,821 plus an additional 141 validated new addresses since the Census date.
-This results in a population density ratio of approximately 2,958 persons per square kilometer, placing Burwood (Vic.) in the upper quartile relative to national locations assessed by AreaSearch.
-The primary driver for this growth was overseas migration contributing around 96% of overall population gains during recent periods.
-AreaSearch's projections are based on ABS/Geoscience Australia figures released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections from 2023 for areas not covered by the former data.
+As of Feb 2026, the estimated population of the suburb of Burwood (Vic.) is around 17,988.
+This reflects an increase of 2,841 people since the 2021 Census, which reported a population of 15,147.
+The change is inferred from AreaSearch's estimation of the resident population at 17,821 following examination of ABS's latest ERP data release (June 2024), and an additional 141 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,958 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Burwood's growth rate of 18.8% since the 2021 census exceeded both the national average (9.9%) and the state average.
+The primary driver of this population growth was overseas migration, contributing approximately 96.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population